×

 When we asked people about industries and career opportunities in Bayahibe, they reponded:

 "In Bayahibe, Dominican Republic, foreigners often find employment in the tourism industry, working in roles such as tour guides, hotel staff, dive instructors, or restaurant workers.
 Some also work in real estate, helping other expats to find and purchase properties.
 Others may find work as English teachers or translators, given the demand for English language skills in this tourist hotspot.
-Additionally, some foreigners may start their own businesses, such as bars, restaurants, or souvenir shops, catering to the steady stream of tourists visiting the area," explained one expat living in Bayahibe, the Dominican Republic.
+Additionally, some foreigners may start their own businesses, such as bars, restaurants, or souvenir shops, catering to the steady stream of tourists visiting the area," wrote one member in Bayahibe.

 What is life like in Bayahibe?